THE ART AND SCIENCE OF MOVEMENT

 Many individuals are familiar with the abdominals in the torso.
 Less are familiar with the "neck abdominals."
 Weakness here is one of the most common aspects observed, and can be a centerpiece for more distal issues such as neck and shoulder pain/dysfunction.

 Increased positive body image can be a by product of increased movement skill.
 But a sole focus on only external aesthetics may leave a lot on the table in terms of acquiring real movement quality.
-In this article by MovNat, Dr. Christa Whiteman seeks to take a deeper look at what it means to be “fit.”
+Take a deeper look at what it means to be “fit.”

 Many times clients come to sessions asking for certain "fitness" components.
 There are some instances when Pilates can be an ideal tool, and other times when there can be a mismatch.